osmus/teachosm.org/collections/_posts/2022-07-18-announcing-collab-grants.md

 Collaboration & geography are at the heart of OpenStreetMap.
 To promote this camaraderie and learning through open mapping, **TeachOSM is awarding grants of up to $500 USD** to support activities that bring together students and educators across different classrooms, groups, or geographies to learn through OpenStreetMap.
 Examples of activities include hosting mapping events bringing classes from different schools together, multi-school field trips to conduct mapping activities, or virtual mapping campaigns between schools on a regional issue.

 ### Fall 2022 Grant Guidelines & Eligibility
+*The Fall 2022 grant period is a pilot and guidelines may be adjusted.
+Please review the guidelines below before submitting an application.*

 - Collaboration activities MUST involve a minimum of two schools or groups.
   - Classes or school-based groups must be from different schools to qualify for collaboration.
 Geographic connection between schools is encouraged (i.e. same state or region of the country).
   - Youth organization chapters can be within the same entity (i.e. Boys & Girls Clubs) but must be from different chapter locations to qualify as a collaboration.